 7.5.4 The Subscriber must ensure that all information provided to any Certification Authority, or to any Registration Authority, is correct, complete and not false or misleading.

+7.5.5 The Subscriber must take reasonable steps to ensure that:

+(a) a Digital Certificate is only used to Digitally Sign by the Signer to whom it is allocated; and

+(b) Signers do not allow any other Person to use their Access Credentials and Digital Certificates; and

+(c) Signers keep the Digital Certificate allocated to them safe and secure in the Signer’s control; and

+(d) Access Credentials are only used to access the SPEAR ELN by the User to whom the Access Credentials belong; and

+(e) other Users do not allow any other Person to use their Access Credentials.

-7.5.5 The Subscriber must store its Digital Certificates on hard tokens of a kind specifically and exclusively designed to store Digital Certificates.
+7.5.6 The Subscriber must store its Digital Certificates on hard tokens of a kind specifically and exclusively designed to store Digital Certificates.

-7.5.6 The Subscriber may apply in writing to the Registrar to be exempted from storing Digital Certificates on hard tokens.
+7.5.7 The Subscriber may apply in writing to the Registrar to be exempted from storing Digital Certificates on hard tokens.